EvelynGriffith/collatz-creation/writing/reflection.md

 I would really like the learn more about sets and how they work/how they can be used.
 I feel like the previous lab was the hardest one for me, and I would like the learn more about it so that I can become more comfortable with those concepts and coding practices.

 ## At your own option, do you have any other insights to share about this assignment?

+I thought this lab was really interesting and I felt like I learned a lot about the Collatz functions even though I still feel a little bit murky on the subject.
+I liked that we were able to run a lot of different numbers and see the interesting changes in the minimum, maximum, mean, median, and standard deviations of the length.
+I thought this lab was cool!